Norwegian Buhund Breed Summary

 |Lifespan||12 to 15 Years|

 |Height (at the withers)||Males and Females 40.5cm - 46cm|

 |Weight||Males and Females 12kg - 18kg|

 |Coat||Coats are Double with a Soft, Dense Undercoat and a Thick, Hard Outer coat|

 |Common health issues||Eye Issues, Hip Dysplasia|

-These doggies make extremely loyal companions.
-They absolutely love their 'hoomans' and will do all they can to protect them from potential threats, making them very good watchdogs!
-They also don't tend to bark too much, unless for very good reason, so you can be double sure that they make excellent watchdogs.
-However, they are a very friendly breed and are very happy to get along with all manner of people, including other animals as well.
-They are also very gentle and calm around children, which makes them great family pets!
+These dogs make extremely loyal companions.
+They absolutely love their humans and will do all they can to protect them from potential threats, making them very good watchdogs!
+They don't tend to bark too much, unless for very good reason, so you can be sure that this breed make excellent watchdogs.
+They are a very friendly breed and are very happy to get along with all manner of people, including other animals and children.

 Norwegian Buhunds originate from the Coasts of Norway, and can be traced back to 900 AD, making them an extremely old breed!
-It's thought that the Vikings traveled with the breed as they were found buried in Viking Graves.
+It's thought that the Vikings travelled with the breed as they were found buried in Viking Graves.
 They were originally bred to hunt large predators, like bears and sometimes even Wolves!
-Additionally, they were used to herd and guard sheep, as well as guarding homes and farms as well!
-But nowadays, they are more than happy chilling out and enjoying home life.
+Additionally, they were used to herd and guard sheep, as well as guarding homes and farms.
+Nowadays, they are more than happy chilling out and enjoying home life.
 They are a fairly unknown breed outside of their native country, but from setting up a selective breeding program, many of the dogs are extremely well-bred.